nusenu/ContactInfo-Information-Sharing-Specification/README.md

 the contactInfo string.
 A field identifier (key) MUST only be used once, if it appears multiple times in the ContactInfo string only the first occurance is considered.
 UTF-8 is supported to the extend that tor supports it ([proposal 285](https://gitweb.torproject.org/torspec.git/tree/proposals/285-utf-8.txt)).
+Punycode encoding should be used for internationalized domain names.

 Information is provided in key-value pairs: